Cambridge 100 - promoting innovation in business & technology

-We are a non-profit business club, founded over 10 years ago, where innovative business people from the region meet to exchange ideas at quarterly dinners in the splendour of the prestigious 15th century Jesus College.
+We are a non-profit business club, founded over 10 years ago, where innovative business people from the region meet to exchange ideas over quarterly dinners in the splendour of 15th century, Jesus College.

 Members, their guests, and non-members, can hear how some of Cambridge's most successful business men and women manage innovation and technology.

 Members: sign in (at the top right of the page) to register your place.
-As a member, you can bring a guest at the reduced rate and register them at the same time.
+As a member, you can bring one guest at the reduced rate and register them at the same time.